 NOTE – Any representation of time NOT based on the second as the fundamental unit of time is not considered a time code, but is considered to be an engineering parameter.
 However, it is not necessary for the second to appear explicitly in the time code; decimal multiples or submultiples (e.g., milliseconds of day) may be used.

+TERRESTRIAL DYNAMICAL TIME (TDT):

+An astronomical time scale, renamed to Terrestrial Time in 1991 by the International Astronomical Union.
+(See Terrestrial Time.)

 TIME INTERVAL:

 The duration between two instants read on the same time scale.